raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 combinedStream.addObserver(combinedStreamObserver)(owner)
 ```

 Now, without thinking too hard, what do you think `combinedStream` will emit when `numbers` emits `1`, assuming `-1` was previously emitted?
-You might expect that `isPositive` will emit `true`, doubledNumbers will emit `2`, and then combinedStream will emit a tuple `(2, true)`.
+You might expect that `isPositive` would emit `true`, `doubledNumbers` would emit `2`, and then combinedStream would emit a tuple `(2, true)`.
 That would make sense, and this is how Airstream works at no cost to you, and yet this is not how most streaming and state propagation libraries behave.

 Most streaming libraries will introduce a **glitch** in this scenario, as they are implemented with unconditional depth-first propagation.
 So in other libraries when the event from `numbers` (`1`) propagates, it goes to `isPositive` (`true`), then to `combinedStream` (`(-1, true)`).
 And that's a glitch. `(-1, true)` is not a valid state, as -1 is not a positive number.
 Immediately afterwards, `doubledNumbers` will emit `1`, and finally combinedStream would emit `(1, true)`, the correct event.